This page is intended for technology organizations to provide you an overview of the program, frequently asked questions, and online trainings.

 Who can be part of Tech Corps?

-Tech Corps will support state, local, tribal and territorial governments.
-The Tech Corps liaisons will operate in states or jurisdictions within the United States that have received a major disaster or emergency declaration from the President.
+Tech Corps supports state, local, tribal and territorial governments.
+Under the Tech Corps program, FEMA coordinates with Tech Corps partners operating in states or jurisdictions within the United States that have received a major disaster or emergency declaration from the President.

 How do I get involved?

 Tech Corps is not a cybersecurity initiative.
+While not designed specifically to combat the physical or IT challenges posed by a significant cyber disruption, Tech Corps has an all hazards mission.
 The National Protection and Programs Directorate is the lead component within the Department of Homeland Security (DHS) for cybersecurity and works with other agencies that focus on this critical area, while FEMA focuses on emergency and consequence management.

 Understanding the fundamentals of disaster response and recovery is important for anyone who wants to participate effectively as part of the disaster response and recovery team.
-The links below include some basic recommended training available free and online through FEMA or DHS.
+The links below include free, online training needed to build the capability within technology volunteers to be ready for deployment.

 - IS-100.b Introduction to Incident Management